dibyendumajumdar/ravi/README.md

 Goals
 -----
-* Optional static typing in Lua
+* Optional static typing for Lua
 * No new types
 * Full backward compatibility with Lua 5.3